-What are the Scrum Time Boxes?
+Q: What Are Scrum Time Boxes?

 A "time box" is a span of time of fixed duration, dedicated to a particular purpose, whose boundaries are strictly enforced.
 Scrum defines several "official" time boxes, such as the Sprint and critical meetings, but the concept of a time box is an important theme that permeates Scrum projects.